 All of the manual and semi-automatic placers have one thing in common: you’ll be involved in placing every single component on every single board.
 Different from the automatic pick and place machine, you could not simply feed a board and just let it go.

-1.3 When you need the manual desktop pick and place instead of full-automatic?
+1.3 When do you need the manual desktop pick and place instead of the full automatic?

-You probably within the marketplace for a manual or semi-automatic system if:
+You are probably within the marketplace for a manual or semi-automatic system if:

 - You don’t expect to be assembling tons of boards;